Should I Be a Food Safety Auditor?

 Food safety auditors have bachelor's degrees, though some positions are open to those with high school diplomas and many years of experience in food processing or manufacturing.
 Optional certifications are sought by potential employers.

 Food safety auditors have bachelor's degrees in food science or a related field.
 They have strong communication, analytic, and decision-making skills, along with the ability to work with databases and scientific software.
-According to the U.S. Bureau of Labor Statistics, the median annual salary for all food scientists and technologists was $65,840 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for all food scientists and technologists was $65,300 in 2018.

 Steps to Be a Food Safety Auditor